SamBailey6194/name-that-carol/README.md

 #### Quiz

 - Here the user can test their knowledge on christmas songs, both carols and popular songs
-- They can click the answer they think it is either by clicking the radio buttons or the name of the song
+- They can click the answer they think it is by clicking the name of the song
-- Once they are happy with their choice they can click submit answer and a alert box pops up and tells them if they got it correct or wrong, if wrong it tells them the correct answer
+- After they clicked the song a message appears informing them if they got it correct or wrong
-- If they click submit without selecting an answer an alert box appears telling them to select an answer
+- The correct answer goes green, if the user got it wrong their answer goes red
+- A next question button appears so the user can continue with the quiz when they are ready
 - The scoreboard then updates either the correct or wrong score
 - The question order is randomised
 - For each question the order of the options are randomised as well